Bhone-Myat-Thu/Expend_Tracking_System/README.md

 ## Disclaimer

 This project is developed as part of a school assignment and may contain errors or inaccuracies.
-The authors of this project is not responsible for any damages or losses arising from its use.  this project mainly focuses on CRUD (Create, Read, Update, Delete) operations and utilizes a MySQL database.
+The authors of this project is not responsible for any damages or losses arising from its use.
+This project mainly focuses on CRUD (Create, Read, Update, Delete) operations and utilizes a MySQL database.
 Feel free to reuse.